What Is the Best Diversification Method for Stock Investing?

 Use these kinds of investments during economic times when stocks are not performing strongly for the long term and when such investments have a coming event that will make the investment boom.

 Plan to move monies in and out of investments as needed due to economic and global events, and do not just stick your money somewhere and hope.
 Investing in stocks is like having a garden that you must plant, weed, watch over carefully, and eventually harvest the abundance, because if you do not, they will die on the vine.

 In my opinion, this is the ideal way to diversify.
 It defies the standard diversified portfolio, but for savvy, well-informed, and well-educated investors, it provides the maximum potential for growth.

-It may seem like a radical approach to those who have been long-term for decades.
-Instead of thinking laterally and spreading out your investments over a wide area for a period of years, think vertically keeping your investments in a channel that shifts in different directions as the years pass and new events create new opportunities.
+It may seem like a radical approach to those who have been long-term investors for decades.
+Instead of thinking laterally and spreading out your investments over a wide area for a period of years, think vertically by keeping your investments in a channel that shifts in different directions as the years pass and new events create new opportunities.

 Long-term investing is usually done without much forethought or analysis.
 Usually, someone rushes to a broker, dumps money into an account diversifying laterally, and hopes for the best.
 This requires minimal effort and generally provides minimal results.

 Take some time to sit down and write out your long-term goals.
 Think vertically and begin formulating a plan to achieve your goals.
-Be prepared to take some time to study and research, consider that many times you will be watching a stock for a long time before you ever buy it.
+Be prepared to take some time to study and research, and consider that many times you will be watching a stock for a long time before you ever buy it.
 Realize that profits and wealth accumulation will be in direct relationship to the time and effort put into long-term portfolio study and research.

 Go to the TechniTrader Learning Center and watch a training webinar.

 Martha Stokes CMT